lexemlang/lexem/stdlib/prototypes/object.md

 ## `.freeze()`

-Makes the object constant so it can't be extended, shrinked or modified.
+Makes the object constant so it can't be extended, shrank or modified.

 ```lxm
 object.freeze()